pasiabhishek/The-Ocen/README.md

 - **Typography** — bold, wide-tracked uppercase for taglines; large serif-free headlines for impact
 - **Motion** — everything enters from a hidden state and settles into place as you scroll, echoing the feel of drifting through water

+## 📄 License

+Copyright © 2026 Pasi Abhishek.
+All Rights Reserved.

+This repository is made publicly available for viewing and reference purposes only.
+No permission is granted to use, copy, modify, merge, publish, distribute, sublicense, sell, or create derivative works from this software without prior written permission from the copyright holder.
+See [`LICENSE`](./LICENSE) for full terms.

+---

 <div align="center">